brunokoga/Montevideo/magicItems_dir/rods.md

 **Description**

 This device negates the spell or spell-like function or functions of magic items.
-The wielder points the rod at the magic item, and a pale gray beam shoots forth to touch the target device, attacking as a ray (a ranged touch attack).
-The ray functions as a _ [greater dispel magic](../spells/dispelMagic#_dispel-magic-greater) _spell, except it only affects magic items.
+The wielder points the rod at the magic item, and a pale gray beam shoots forth to touch the target device, attacking as a ray (a ranged touch attack.
+The ray functions as a _ [greater dispel magic](../spell_dir/dispelMagic#_dispel-magic-greater) _spell, except it only affects magic items.
 To negate instantaneous effects from an item, the rod wielder needs to have a readied action.
 The dispel check uses the rod's caster level (15th).
-The target item gets no saving throw, although the rod can't negate artifacts (even minor artifacts).
+The target item gets no saving throw, although the rod can't negate artifacts (even minor artifacts.
 The rod can function three times per day.

 **Construction**

-**Requirements** [Craft Rod](../feats#_craft-rod), _ [dispel magic](../spells/dispelMagic#_dispel-magic),_ and _ [limited wish](../spells/limitedWish#_limited-wish)_ or _ [miracle](../spells/miracle#_miracle)_; **Cost** 18,500 gp
+**Requirements** [Craft Rod](../feats#_craft-rod), _ [dispel magic](../spell_dir/dispelMagic#_dispel-magic,_ and _ [limited wish](../spell_dir/limitedWish#_limited-wish_ or _ [miracle](../spell_dir/miracle#_miracle_; **Cost** 18,500 gp

 **Rod of the Python**